• Skip to main content

 • Salt

-If you are running short on time, this step can be skipped and the tea can be added with the powdered sugar.
+Step 1: Blend the butter and Earl Grey tea leaves together and allow them to sit at room temperature for at least 2 hours; longer is fine.
+If you are running short on time, this step can be skipped, and the tea can be added with the powdered sugar.
 Just note that the flavor may not be as strong.

-As you can see there are many types of Earl Grey.
+As you may notice, there are many types of Earl Grey.
 Choose your favorite blend to add to your cookies.
-Who knows you may just create the next award-winning flavor.
+Who knows, you may just create the next award-winning flavor.
+Another favorite recipe you may enjoy is Earl Grey Cupcakes.

-Add in the flour and salt.
+Step 2: Add in the flour and salt.
 Continue to mix until a soft dough forms.
-The mix will be dry and crumbly at first but will come together.
+The mix will be dry and crumbly at first, but it will come together.

-Form a disk with your dough and wrap it in cellophane and place it in the refrigerator for at least 15 minutes.
+Step 3: Form a disk with your dough and wrap it in cellophane, and place it in the refrigerator for at least 15 minutes.
 This will allow the butter to harden up and make cutting the cookies easier.

-Roll dough out on a lightly floured surface until it’s 1/4-inch thick.
+Step 4: Roll the dough out on a lightly floured surface until it’s 1/4-inch thick.

 Cut out cookies using a 2-inch round cookie cutter.

-Once cooled, whisk together the glaze ingredients and dip or drizzle the cookies as desired and place them on wax paper to set or a cooling rack.
+Step 6: Once cooled, whisk together the glaze ingredients and dip or drizzle the cookies as desired, and place them on wax paper to set or on a cooling rack.

 Recipe Tips